benjamin421/thebenjamin/content/_index.md

 ---
-title: "Benjamin Anderson Home Page"
+title: "Benjamin Anderson"
 description: "Desciple of Experience"
 ---

 {{< lead >}}
-A disciple of experience, seeking challenges and novelty.
+A disciple of experience, exploring complex systems.
 {{< /lead >}}

 Hey there, I'm Ben.
 I spend most of my time these days consulting, producing a [podcast](https://www.vancecrowe.com/podcast), [reading]({{< ref "books" >}}) to come up with new ideas, and writing about them [here](https://thebenjamin.substack.com/).